lextm/jekyll-theme-chirpy/_posts/2013-9-7-how-to-root-htc-sensation-xe-ics.md

 # CyanogenMod Install

-CM is probably the cleanest custom ROM for phones, as it is almost the same as Google’s open source code base.
+CM is probably the cleanest custom ROM for phones, as it is almost the same as Google's open source code base.
 For HTC Sensation XE, you can now use CM 10,

 http://wiki.cyanogenmod.org/w/Pyramid_Info

 I am now using the nightly, http://download.cyanogenmod.org/?type=nightly&device=pyramid.
 You go straightly downloading the .zip package.
 You also need to download Google Apps from http://wiki.cyanogenmod.org/w/Gapps (note that we need to download the one for CM 10, not else).

-To install CM 10, you need to also boot into CWM, choose “wipe data” and “wipe cache”.
-Then use “install from zip” twice (first for CM 10, and then for Google Apps).
+To install CM 10, you need to also boot into CWM, choose "wipe data" and "wipe cache".
+Then use "install from zip" twice (first for CM 10, and then for Google Apps).

 Aha, the last step is to reboot from CWM, and wait till CM welcomes you.

 # Warnings

-* Don’t be afraid of the steps, man!
+* Don't be afraid of the steps, man!
 * Make sure you read from the beginning to the end and get prepared of what you are supposed to prepare.
 * The steps above work for my phone.
 Whether it applies to your phone perfectly is unknown as HTC does not reveal anything about the slight differences in its models.